Upcoming SAGB events

 at 1230 for a buffet lunch costing £9.00, with the formal

 meeting beginning at 1330.
-We have invited an NUT speaker to
+We have invited David Jones to

 We will elect Officers and the Committee and there will be information about the Sonnenberg conferences taking place around Europe this year and an open discussion about SAGB and the Sonnenberg movement.